 Click Platform in the upper-left corner, and then select Access Control.
 In the left nevigation pane, select Platform Roles.
 The built-in roles are shown in the following table.

 Built-in Roles Description

-Regular user who has no access to any resources before joining a workspace or cluster.
+Has no access to any resources before joining a workspace or cluster.

-Administrator who can manage all resources on the platform.
+Manage all resources on the platform.